allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 ## Problems

 ### JVM
-Marathon is written in Scala and runs on Java Virtual Machine.
+Marathon is written in Scala and runs on a Java Virtual Machine.
-It's default setting is modest.
-Take a look at metrics and if you see Marathon spends much time in GC or you can't see razor shape on your heap, check your GC and heap settings.
-There are many talks and talks on tuning JVM.
-Finally we are running Marathon on 16 CPU VM with 6 GB of heap.
+It's default settings are modest.
+Take a look at GC and heap usage metrics and if you see Marathon spends much time in GC or you can't see a razor shapes on your heap utilization graph, check your GC and heap settings.
+There are many talks and tutorials on tuning a JVM.
+Finally we are running Marathon on 16 CPU VMs with 6 GB of heap.

 #### Zookeeper
 Marathon uses [Zookeeper](https://zookeeper.apache.org/)
 as it's primary data storage.
 Zookeeper is a key value store focused more on data consistency then availability.
-One of disadvantage of Zookeeper is it doesn’t work well with huge objects.
-If stored objects are getting bigger, write takes more time.
-By default stored entry must fits in 1MB.
+One of the disadvantages of Zookeeper is it doesn’t work well with huge objects.
+If stored objects are getting bigger, writes take more time.
+By default, a stored entry must fit in 1MB.
 Unfortunately Marathon data layout does not fit well with this constraint.
 Marathon saves deployments as old group, deployment metadata and updated group [MARATHON-1836](https://jira.mesosphere.com/browse/MARATHON-1836) .
-This means if you deploy new application, deployment will take double of your application group state.
-In small installations it’s not a problem, but when you have more and more applications at some point you can notice your Zookeeper write times takes longer and at some point you will end with following error:
+This means if you deploy a new application, deployment will take double of your application group state.
+In small installations it’s not a problem, but when you have more and more applications at some point you will notice your Zookeeper write times take longer and at some point you will end up with the following error:

 ```shell
 422 - Failed to deploy app [/really/important/fix] to [prod].